BangShinChul/BangShinChul/README.md

 <br>

-I’m working as a Cloud Engineer, DevOps Engineer, Software Developer.
+I’m working as an Associate Solutions Architect at Amazon Web Services in Korea.

 <br>